 Autoimmune disease gets missed frequently by doctors because the symptoms can be so variable, and the early warning signs non-specific.
-Some estimates say that nearly 23.5 million Americans are affected by autoimmune disease, making it one of the most prevalent diseases in the U.S.
+Some estimates say that over 24 million Americans are affected by autoimmune disease, making it one of the most prevalent diseases in the U.S.

 Too often I see people finally diagnosed when Hashimoto’s thyroiditis, Lupus, or Rheumatoid Arthritis is full blown, while it easily could have been caught months or years sooner, and in many cases reversed or slowed down.

 Autoimmune disease occurs when your body is unable to tell the difference between your own cells and foreign cells, making you more susceptible to infections and causing inflammation that leads to redness, pain, and swelling.
 Normally, your body’s immune system attacks germs like bacteria and viruses, but with an autoimmune disease, proteins called autoantibodies attack healthy cells.

 There are over 80 different types of autoimmune diseases, such as Type 1 diabetes and multiple sclerosis, that attack different parts of your body.
 Some of the most common types of autoimmune diseases are: